d3v833/card-photo-info_test/README.md

 Added some houdini stuff (CSS/JS) that I wanted to try out after watching this awesome video! https://www.youtube.com/watch?v=Lt__8aS-Av4&t=260s

+## Learning notes:

+-in a bigger project organize folders to components...like each folder in the components folder should have everything it needs...like the reducers, actions, constants, etc.

+Makes sense in theory.
+Will need to try it out.

 ## Available Scripts

 In the project directory, you can run: